 Senior, M. C., 1992.
 Managing service quality: a study in the UK roadside lodge sector.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth Polytechnic.

 Full text available as: